elves/elvish/PACKAGING.md

 To make reproducible builds, you must do the following:

--   Pass `-trimpath` to the Go compiler.
+-   Pass `-buildmode=pie -trimpath` to the Go compiler.

 -   Disable cgo by setting the `CGO_ENABLED` environment variable to 0.